sassoftware/viya4-deployment/README.md

       /astores        <- location for astores
   ```

-- JumpBox: This tool can manage NFS folders if you provide ssh access to a JumpBox that has the NFS storage mounted to it at <JUMP_SVR_RWX_FILESTORE_PATH>.
-The Viya 4 IAC projects automate the needed NFS/JumpBox setup if desired.
-If you wish to manage the NFS server yourself, the JumpBox is not required.
-Below is the JumpBox folder structure
+- JumpBox: The JumpBox/Bastian can manage NFS folders if you provide ssh access to a JumpBox that has the nfs storage mounted to it at <JUMP_SVR_RWX_FILESTORE_PATH>.
+If you wish to manage the nfs server yourself, the JumpBox is not required.
+Below is the JumpBox folder structure.

   ```bash
   <JUMP_SVR_RWX_FILESTORE_PATH>     <- mounted NFS export